-Enhanced by periodic floods nutrient-rich of waters, riverine wetlands are hot diversity. spots of For instance, many fish spawn and feed in floodplains.
+Enhanced by periodic floods of nutrient-rich waters, riverine wetlands are hot spots of diversity.
+For instance, many fish spawn and feed in floodplains.

-Due to their productive soils and prime valley-bottom floodplains are locations, often converted to farms and are rarely secured from Commonly, development. their boundaries are flanked by roads and their natural flood cycles are altered by dams.
+Due to their productive soils valley-bottom and prime locations, floodplains are often converted to farms and rarely secured from development.
+Commonly, their boundaries are flanked by roads and their natural flood cycles are altered by dams.
 The past 40 years have seen declines in several floodplain-associated birds.